BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 ### Functionality & Behaviour

-#### Nexus clients
+#### Nexus web interface

-A lot of early adopters quick provided us the feedback that exposing only an API for interacting with the system was insufficient and that we needed to build applications that facilitate using the system.

-We've therefore build a generic web application (_nexus-web_) that enables operational management, data management and search capabilities on the system.
-As the system evolves we're committed to improve and keep a parity between the functionality offered through the API and through the web interface.
+Previously, the web interface was dubbed _Nexus Explorer_, and could only be used to browse the data stored in your Nexus instance.
+For the _Nexus V1_ release, we decided to build a new web application, called _Nexus Web_, that also enables operational management, data management and search capabilities on the system.

+The web application is set to offer most of the features you can get with the raw API, as well as additional conveniences for Nexus users.

+At the time of the _Nexus V1_ release, you can use it to:

+- Login into Nexus
+- Browse and search organizations, projects and resources you have access to
+- See the raw JSON-LD payload of a resources
+- Make advanced ElasticSearch and SPARQL queries
+- Create, edit and deprecate organizations and projects
+- Make a project publicly accessible
+- Create resources through an interactive JSON editor

 #### Isolated data scopes